 Recent events have again highlighted long standing discussions on public safety, the appropriate use of force, the goals and mission of police forces, and accountability to the public, among related topics.
 In Seattle, how have these conversations changed over time, and what lessons might we find in the past to provide direction and shape public policy in the future?

-In this three part series we will look more closely at Seattle’s history to see how it impacts us today.
-We will look at how two events in 1965 anticipate in many ways the current conversation on police review boards and greater accountability to the public.
-(In our next post, we will look at the creation of the East Precinct, and our final post will review publicly available resources related to Seattle Police Department use of force statistics, budget, and more.)
+In response to local interest on the history of policing in Seattle and community-driven police reform movements, Shelf Talk presents a three-part series that dives into historical resources on these topics.
+In this series we will look more closely at Seattle’s history to see how it impacts us today.
+First, we will look at how two events in 1965 anticipate in many ways the current conversation on police review boards and greater accountability to the public.
+(In our next post, we will look at the controversy surrounding the creation and siting of the East Precinct, and our final post will review events in the 1980s and 1990s.)

 1965: Accountability by Whom, to Whom?